1972 through 1973

 Scorpio's title uses the soundboard as it's foundation and completes it with the audience tape.
 The extra soundboard is included.

 These titles are all similar in tape generation.
-Tarantura, Empress Valley, and Tarantura2000 have amplified their titles.
+Tarantura, Empress Valley, and Tarantura2000 have amplified their titles more than the others.

 Going Down (Watchtower), Quick Diet (Godfatherecords), & Two Nights (Celebration)